ibm-cloud-docs/sell/service-pc-broker.md

 Each service broker that's built to the Open Service Broker API specification has the same intuitive set of lifecycle commands.
 These commands provide useful benefits for the service broker:

 Fetching the catalog of backing services that a service broker offers :   The catalog describes all of the services that can be created through a service broker, and each service is made up of plans.
 Plans typically represent the costs and benefits for a given variant of the service.
-Many services use plans related to the size the product, for example small, medium, and large.
+Many services use plans that represent different tiers or configurations of the product.

 Provisioning new service instances
 :   A service instance is a created instance of a service and plan as described in the service broker’s catalog.